svenbuder/velocereduction/README.md

 - Loop over each order and use the preidentified thxe pixel -> wavelength combinations to fit a 4th order polynomial wavelength solution in vacuum (WAVE_VAC).
 - This is currently a static solution (assuming and hoping that the pixel -> wavelength positions do not change over the years)
 - Optional (but activated by default): Apply barycentric velocity correction based on FITS header information on position and observing time (Ra, Dec, UTMJD)
+- Optional (but activated by default): Fit Voigt line profiles to Halpha and two of the CaT lines to estimate rough radial velocity and at to FITS header (VRAD and E_VRAD).
+- LC is currently not used to improve wavelength solution
 - Calculate the wavelength also in air (WAVE_AIR).
-- LC is currently not used to improve wavelength solution
 - Overwrite WAVE_VAC and WAVE_AIR placeholders and update veloce_spectra_SCIENCENAME_YYMMDD.fits

 ## Dependencies